AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/test.md

 ## The tests in AppFlowy

 AppFlowy is written in Dart and Rust.
-We call it `front-end` tests in `Dart` and  `back-end` tests in `Rust`.
+We call it `frontend` tests in `Dart` and  `Backend` tests in `Rust`.

-### Front-end tests
+### frontend tests

-The front-end tests locate in `frontend/app_flowy/test.` It contains three folders.
+The frontend tests locate in `frontend/app_flowy/test.` It contains three folders.
 The bloc test folder, integration test folder, and widget test folder.